yip-kl/dbt_learn/README.md

 ## Multi-location query
 - It appears dbt can only take the location defined in `profiles.yml` as the query location.
 Setting under `dbt_project.yml` has no effect
 - A potential workaround is to create another profile file, then refer to this profile file using the `--profiles-dir` option when run
-## External tables
+## Must install
+- VS Code extensions
+    - dbt Power User / Osmosis: dbt Cloud like development experience
+- dbt packages
-- Levearging [dbt-external-tables](https://github.com/dbt-labs/dbt-external-tables) one can create external tables in data warehouse e.g. external tables in Dedicated SQL Pool with source from ADLS
-- However, it appears full schema need to be defined even for self-described formats like Parquet
+    - [dbt-external-tables](https://github.com/dbt-labs/dbt-external-tables): With this one can create external tables in data warehouse e.g. external tables in Dedicated SQL Pool with source from ADLS.
+However, it appears full schema need to be defined even for self-described formats like Parquet
 ## Authentication
 - Azure Synapse
     1. Create App Registration, and make sure the service principal has `Storage Blob Data Contributor` access to the container concerned